Last Updated on May 8, 2023 by Tim Wells

 The remote control is OK for basic navigation, but for anything more, I recommend getting a dedicated air mouse instead.

-Where this device really shines is as a Plex or Kodi client.
+Where this device really shines is as a client for Plex, Kodi, or one of my favorite Kodi alternatives.

 That will get the most out of its 8GB of RAM and 64GB of internal storage.
 To put that into perspective, that’s equivalent to FOUR MeCool KM2 Plus’s.